Thursday, March 15, 2012

 The sun rises early here, and so do the people (they must do so to get a jump on the intense heat of the day!).
 We were still tired and groggy, but were brightened by the colors and the bounty of the garden just outside our screen windows!
 I think Eden may have looked something like that garden.
 We explored a little, and I soon fell in love with a small palm hut that serves as a Eucharistic chapel - right in the middle of the garden!
 What a place we had been brought to!

 The Lord continued to exceed my expectations (why am I surprised?).
 The first time I walked into the parish church, I became certain that God truly was wooing me!
-For, posted on large signs hanging above the altar were two of my favorite quotes from St. Theres of Lisieux (for my sisters from Little Flowers household, the quotes were, "In the heart of the Church, I will be love," and "To draw close to Jesus, it is necessary to become very little.").
+For, posted on large signs hanging above the altar were two of my favorite quotes from St. Therese of Lisieux (for my sisters from Little Flowers household, the quotes were, "In the heart of the Church, I will be love," and "To draw close to Jesus, it is necessary to become very little.").
 Anyone who knows me will be able to understand what a huge confirmation that was for me that I was right where I was supposed to be - and that I was safe in the center of God's will.
 On top of all that, the name of the parish is "Nuestra Señora del Perpetuo Socorro," which means "Our Lady of Perpetual Help."
 That just so happens to be the name of the parish where my sister works full time as a youth minister and director of confirmation (and the parish of some of our friends and supporters).
 Leaving family behind in the states is never easy, and this little "coincidence" (or shall I say, this "God-incidence") made me feel as though my sister and I were linked in our work somehow.

 We spent the next several days getting to know the town.
 We took walks around the plaza to meet people and introduce ourselves, we showed up at church events to make ourselves known and get a feel for the parish, and we went with the sisters to the market to learn a bit about the food of the area.
 We all agreed that the Peruvians here are an especially warm and affectionate people.
 Our kids especially enjoyed our occasional visits to Father's house, for he has a number of pets, including a tiny (and very naughty) monkey that he had been given at one of the jungle communities where he ministers.